 Location Onshore: Employment Concession – Yes: Residence Concession – No

 The 489 visa holder

 Congratulations you are the last remnants of a dying breed of lucky 489 visa holders.
-Soon doomed to be extinct once all of your visas expire, your last chance of survival are to live on as permanent residents is via the 887 PR application.
-I say lucky , for you only have to demonstrate 1 year of work experience and there is no minimum threshold of income to meet.
-The new 489 replacement, the 491 visa, has an unfortunately high income level threshold which must be maintained for a three year period if you want your PR later.
+Soon doomed to be extinct once all of your visas expire, your last chance of survival is to live on as permanent residents is via the 887 PR application.
+I say lucky, for you only have to demonstrate 1 year of work experience and there is no minimum threshold of income to meet.
+The new 489 replacement, the 491 visa, has an unfortunately high-income level threshold which must be maintained for a three year period if you want your PR later.
 It’s a much tougher pathway that makes the 489 visa seem like a stroll in a park.

 This permanent residency (PR) stage will be the 887 visa and of course like all PR visas it has certain conditions but they are are relatively very basic now you have done most of the hard work.

 2 Year Residency Requirement vs Holding the 489 for 2 years.
 They may sound like the same thing but be very careful, they are not.